 Emulsion and distemper

 This is the most economical type of paint available in markets.
 In common terms, it’s called the “whitewash paint”.
-People can be more related to this term as we use it in our dictionary of paining.
-The basic constituent of distemper is chalk, lime, and water.
+People can be more related to this term as we use it in our dictionary of paining. common terms The basic constituent of distemper is chalk, lime, and water.
 The advantage of this paint is that they can be used directly on walls and need no surface preparation.
 They can be retained until five to six years and can be applied inside and outside the walls.

 Emulsion paint is water-based and gives a matte finish to the walls.
 Emulsion paints are washable and the stains on them can be washed with wipes dipped in solutions.
 It gives a shiny look to the walls and is costlier than distemper.